The 20 Best Bars in Cape Town

 Enquire Now

-Caprice has been a Camps Bay landmark for two decades, drawing the crowds and setting the standard for hottest beach bar on the strip (it’s the place to wind down on Sundays in summer).
-The terrace, main bar-lounge and dining area are always glam and pumping – with DJs providing the deep-house soundtrack on the dancefloor from Thursday to Sunday, Caprice also transitions seamlessly into party central.
-But for something a little swankier, head upstairs to Victoria – a bar totally devoted to South African cap classique (not to be confused with the Veuve Clicquot bar downstairs).
-There are more than 30 labels to choose from, to be enjoyed in style with sushi, oysters, even caviar… There are also a few cocktails and wines on the menu.
+Caprice has been a Camps Bay landmark for two decades, drawing the crowds and setting the standard for the hottest beach bar on the strip (it’s the place to wind down on Sundays in summer).
+Artisan cocktails (like the iconic vodka-laced Granadilla Lolly) and a casual, café-style menu prove to be a winning formula.
+The terrace, main bar-lounge and dining area are always glam and pumping, with DJs providing the deep-house soundtrack from Thursday to Sunday.
+But for something a little swankier, head upstairs to Victoria for a dinner experience, where glasses are refilled, secrets are exchanged and nights don’t end when dessert does (Friday and Saturday, during summer).

 Opening times Monday – Thursday, until midnight